 Kingswood may accept into a degree program a limited number of mature students whose academic background is deficient in some respects.
-The first semester for these students will be a qualifying semester.
+The first semester or term for these students will be a qualifying period.
 Mature student applicants must complete all the forms previously mentioned and will be given consideration if they meet the following requirements:

-- evidence of being 21 years of age before registration; - evidence of at least two years of responsible activity since attendance at school; - evidence that they can profit from university level study; - successful completion of a General Education Development test (GED) or its equivalent.
+- evidence of being 21 years of age before registration; - evidence of at least two years of responsible activity since attendance at school; - evidence of ability to profit from university study; - successful completion of a General Education Development test (GED) or its equivalent.